-You arrive at your destination more than three hours later than planned.
+You arrived at your destination more than 3 hours late

-Your flight took off in the EU (flights into the EU also qualify in some cases)
+Your flight took off in the EU (many flights into the EU also qualify)

-When it comes to compensation for delayed flights – for flights covered by EU law EC 261, any delay longer than three hours entitles you to financial compensation.
+For flights covered by EU law EC 261, delays longer than 3 hours may qualify for financial compensation.

-The amount of compensation you’re entitled to depends on a couple of factors, including how long you have been delayed, and the distance of your flight.
+The amount of delayed flight compensation you’re entitled to depends on the distance of your flight.
 This chart breaks it down:

 ---|---|---|---|---|